library("margot")

 # try reading

-n_participants_did_it_work_question_mark <- margot::here_read("n_participants")
+<- margot::here_read("n_participants") n_participants_did_it_work_question_mark

 Object read from: /Users/joseph/GIT/psych-434-2025/outputs/n_participants.rds